rootx90/Cyber-Security-Notes/01-CEH-notes/01-Module_Networking-concepts/03_lecture-M1.md

 ### What we'll learn
 - we'll connect all those knowledge what we have learned yet
 > Lecture Name : how internet works
-> 1. Theory : How Internet Works <br>
+> 1) Theory : How Internet Works
-> 	1.1) public vs private IP address & LAN vs WAN & localhost <br>
+> 	 - public vs private IP address & LAN vs WAN & localhost
-> 	1.2) source & destination <br>
+> 	 - source & destination
-> 	1.3) ways to give/assign IP address to give to the system & features of router i.e DHCP vs ARP
+> 	 - ways to give/assign IP address to give to the system & features of router i.e DHCP vs ARP
-> 2. Theory : Example : how Internet works
+> 2) Theory : Example : how Internet works

 ---
 ### how internet works ?